charles-bucher/charles-bucher/README.md

 **What I Can Do:**
-- Deploy VPC environments with Terraform
+- Deploy VPC environments with scripts
 - Create modular, reusable infrastructure code
 - Use variables and outputs effectively
 - Manage state files properly